Soham1511/java-DSA/README.md

 ## Purpose

-This repository documents my journey in mastering Data Structures and Algorithms for software engineering interviews and competitive programming.
+This repository documents my journey in mastering Data Structures and Algorithms for competitive programming.